-The oxalate diet is a dietary plan that aims to reduce the intake of oxalates to prevent the formation of kidney stones and other related health problems.
+The oxalate diet is a dietary plan designed to limit the intake of oxalates.

-Here are some tips for managing your oxalate intake:
+Here are some tips to enjoy tea without exceeding oxalate limits:

-By following a balanced diet and staying hydrated, we can reduce the risk of developing kidney stones and other oxalate-related health issues.
+By following a well-balanced oxalate diet and staying hydrated, individuals can reduce the risk of kidney stones and other oxalate-related health issues.